Fisheye lens photography is a genre that depends completely on one thing: the extreme panoramic perspective created by

 - If you want a flat horizon, place it in the middle of your frame, and crop the photo later on to satisfy composition rules, such as the rule of thirds

-- Tilt the lens upward to have a concave horizon and tall buildings bending and looming over the scene
+- Tilt the lens upward to achieve a concave horizon

-- Tilt the lens downward to have a convex horizon, accentuating Earth’s curvature
+- Tilt the lens downward for a convex horizon

 What Are Fisheye Lenses Good For?

 In general, fisheye lenses are great travelling lenses for your camera.
 Because they are generally fast and you can easily use them indoors, they are great for taking photographs in museums, churches, and monuments.

 They are equally good lenses for walking around the city.
 Fisheye lenses allow you to emphasise the height of buildings and monuments, as well as capture wide birds-eye views looking down at the city from high vantage points.

 One thing’s for sure—because they are quite different from any other kind of lens, if you are stuck in a photographic rut, fisheye photography is a great way to get your creative spark back.